Audio format guide

 1. Start from the destination and its compatibility constraints.

-2. Decide whether the route needs a stable editing copy or a lighter delivery file.
+2. Decide whether the page needs a stable editing copy or a lighter delivery file.

-3. Use the related route to test the decision on one representative source before you standardize the format.
+3. Use the related page to test the decision on one representative source before you standardize the format.

 Benefits

-A practical format guide for browser-native audio workflows, editing copies, and lighter delivery files.
+A practical format guide for browser audio workflows, editing copies, and lighter delivery files.

 Format choice stays practical